Mihail Gherasimencov

-Mihail Gherasimencov (born 25 March 2005) is a Moldovan professional footballer who plays as a left-back for Canadian Premier League club Cavalry FC on loan from Whitecaps FC 2 of MLS Next Pro and the Moldova national team.
+Mihail Gherasimencov (born 25 March 2005) is a Moldovan professional footballer who plays as a left-back for Major League Soccer club Vancouver Whitecaps FC and the Moldova national team.

 Early life

 Gherasimencov was born in Bălți, Moldova and he lived there until 2016, when he moved to Calgary, Canada.
 In Canada, he played youth soccer with Calgary Blizzard SC, before joining the Whitecaps Alberta Academy Centre.
 In August 2020, he joined the official Vancouver Whitecaps Academy.
 In 2022, he was invited to participate in the MLS Next All-Star Game, which featured the top academy players from across the league.
 In January 2023, he attended the first team's pre-season training camp.

 Club career

 He made his professional debut with Whitecaps FC 2 in MLS Next Pro match against the Real Monarchs, playing 44 minutes off the bench, in a 3–1 loss on 5 August 2022.
 In March 2023, he signed a professional contract with Whitecaps FC 2.
 Gherasimencov scored his first professional goal against Colorado Rapids 2, on 8 July 2023.
 After the 2023 season, the club picked up his option for the 2024 season.
 In July 2024, he signed a short-term loan with the first team, ahead of a friendly against Wrexham.
 In December 2024, he re-signed with Whitecaps 2 for the 2025 season.

 In March 2025, he went on loan to Canadian Premier League club Cavalry FC.

+In December 2025, he signed a Homegrown Player contract with the Vancouver Whitecaps FC first team through the 2027-28 season, with a club option for the 2028-29 season.